RedditRecs

 Reddit Icon

-Boomdangler • 11 months ago
+Boomdangler • about 1 year ago

 I'm looking for a well-priced, lightweight, durable, and spacious single-person tent.
 Could you help me decide between these options, or suggest other tents with similar features?
 Six Moon Designs - Lunar Solo · Tent Cost: $260 · Seem-Sealing Service: $35 · Stakes: Sold Separately · Weight: 26 oz (not including stakes or trekking pole) *I did not include the trekking pole weight because I will be carrying trekking poles regardless · Construction: Single Wall, Non-Freestanding · Canopy: 20D Silicone-Coated Polyester · Floor: 40D Silicone-Coated Polyester · Hydrostatic Head: 3,000 mm · Zipper: #3 YKK · Frame: Single 49" Pole (Not Included) · Entry: Side Entry · Floor Length: 90" · Floor Width: 48" · Peak Height: 48” · Pitch: 6 Stakes Six Moon Designs - Skyscape Trekker · Tent Cost: $275 · Seem-Sealing Service: $35 · Stakes: Sold Separately · Tent weight: 28 oz (not including stakes or trekking poles) · Construction: Hybrid Double Wall, Non-Freestanding · Canopy: 20D Silicone-Coated Polyester · Floor: 40D Silicone-Coated Polyester · Hydrostatic Head: 3,000 mm · Zipper: #3 YKK · Frame: Two 45" Poles · Entry: Dual Side Entry · Floor Length: 103" · Floor Width: 48” · Peak Height: 45” · Pitch: 6 Stakes Durston - X-Mid 1 · Tent Cost: $234 · Stakes: (8) DAC J Stakes · Tent weight: 28 oz (not including stakes or trekking poles) · Construction: Double Wall, Non-Freestanding · Canopy: 20D Sil/PE Polyester · Floor: 20D Sil/PE Polyester · Hydrostatic Head: 3500 mm · Zipper: YKK #3 AquaGuard with Buckle · Frame: Two 46 - 48" Poles · Entry: Dual Side Entry · Floor Length: 90” · Floor Width: 32” · Peak Height: 46” · Pitch: 4 Stakes (Minimum), 6 Stakes (Typical) Tarptent - Rainbow · Carbon Fiber Arch Pole Style: $289 · Syclone Arch Pole Style (Aluminum): $269 · Liner: $30 · Seem-Sealing Service: $35 · Stakes: (6) 6” Easton Nano Aluminum Stakes · Tent weight: 29.55 oz (including tent, carbon fiber arch pole, & carbon fiber cross struct) · Construction: Single Wall (double wall if you purchase the liner), Semi-Free Standing (can be a freestanding tent with the use of two trekking poles) · Canopy: 20D Nano Ripstop Silicone-Coated Polyester · Floor: 30D Double Ripstop Silicone-Coated Nylon · Hydrostatic Head: 5,000mm · Mesh: 15D nylon no-see-um mesh · Zipper: YKK #3 AquaGuard Waterproof · Frame: Carbon Fiber or Aluminum (trekking poles can be added to increase strength) · Entry: Side Entry · Floor Length: 88” · Floor Width: 40” · Peak Height: 42” · Pitch: 6 Stakes Durston - X-Dome 1 · Tent Cost: $369 · Stakes: (8) DAC J Stakes · Tent weight: 34.7 oz (including tent & pole set) · Construction: Double Wall, Freestanding · Canopy: 15D High Tenacity Sil/PE Polyester · Floor: 15D High Tenacity Sil/PE Polyester · Hydrostatic Head: 3500 mm · Zipper: YKK #3 AquaGuard (fly) or #3 (inner) · Frame: Carbon Fiber (trekking poles can be added to increase strength) · Entry: Side Entry · Floor Length: 85 - 90” · Floor Width: 27 - 50” · Peak Height: 42” · Pitch: 4 Stakes My Thoughts: Lunar Solo: Great weight, great price, spacious but it has a large footprint (guidelines need to stretch far to set up the tent properly).
 Skyscape Trekker: It seems like a good lightweight double-wall option but has few reviews online.
 Durston X-Mid 1: Impressive design.
 I have joined the Dan Durston cult, but the floor width is too narrow for my liking (As an alternative, the X-Mid 2 would be a little too heavy, and its footprint is larger than I prefer).
 Rainbow: I am currently leaning towards this tent.
 It seems like a good compromise between footprint size, space, weight, durability, and features.
 Durston X-Dome 1+: Reaching my max weight/price requirements and has no reviews.
 Do you know of any other tents that roughly meet or exceed my requirements? · Less than $400 · Less than 35 oz · 20D canopy and floor materials · Hydrostatic Head: 3,000 mm · Floor Length: 88” · Floor Width: 40” Any suggestions would be greatly appreciated!